speedy-net/speedy-net/README.md

     ./run_all_tests_with_all_warnings.sh

-## How to make and compile all messages for translation (To Hebrew):
+## How to make and compile all messages for translation:

-To make all messages (in both languages), run:
+To make all messages (in all languages), run:

     ./make_all_messages.sh

-Edit \*.po files in speedy/\*/locale/he/LC_MESSAGES directories (No need to translate to English, leave all the files in speedy/\*/locale/en as they are).
+Edit \*.po files in speedy/\*/locale/\*/LC_MESSAGES directories (No need to translate to English, leave all the files in speedy/\*/locale/en as they are).

-To compile all messages (in both languages) after you've done editing all the \*.po files, run:
+To compile all messages (in all languages) after you've done editing all the \*.po files, run:

     ./compile_all_messages.sh